-This programme will provide a route for both non-cognate and semi-cognate graduates into careers associated with membership of the CIOB, CABE and RICS.
+This programme will provide a route for non-cognate and semi-cognate graduates into careers associated with membership of RICS.

-This programme equips students with the essential subject knowledge and postgraduate skills and expertise to enable them to enter and work within the building surveying areas of practice within the property industry.
+This programme equips students with the essential subject knowledge, postgraduate skills and expertise to enable them to enter and work within the real estate areas of practice within the property industry.

-The opportunities available are fairly extensive, and include the following career opportunities in professional practice:
+The opportunities available are fairly extensive, and include the following areas of professional practice: